HavidDulsman/QA-RapperNameGenerator/README.md

 * **Dockerhub:**
 * **Ansible: **

-* :technologies and tools also used in the first project
+*: technologies and tools also used in the first project

 ## Authors
 David Hulsman